Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab6.md

 Once those tasks are done, the model should behave in a more efficient way, with a higher level of throughput, document this number in some form.
 Along with having lower fluctuations (variance) than the base model.
+To support this assertion, the throughout rate should be graphed and average across 30 replications comparing the two models: new (with modifications) and base.

 ### Output Analysis: Experimental Design and Statistical Analysis

-It is important to understand what factors in the system connect with system performance metrics (i.e: throughput rate).
+It is important to understand what factors in the system connect with system performance metrics (in this case, it should be throughput rate, $y [1/t]$).
 In this system, we want to construct an experimental design to inform our output analysis.
 More details about experimental design are available in Prelab 9, but here is a short summary; experimental design refers to explaining the variance of factors within a series of different conditions.